 To make great coffee at home, you need perfectly sized grounds.
 Because when it comes to coffee grounds, SIZE MATTERS!

-Depending on the type of brewing method you use, there is different preferred grind size, and if you are like me, who switch types of coffee drinks regularly depending on the mood, you might end up mixing the grind sizes.
+There are different preferred grind sizes for every brewing method; like French Press, Pour Over, or Espresso and if you are like me, who switch types of coffee drinks regularly, you might end up mixing the grind sizes.

-Coffee Grind Size Chart for all different coffee brewing methods
+Coffee Grind Size Chart for all coffee brewing methods

 Hmm!
 You are not good at remembering things?
 Simply download this Coffee Grind Chart and keep it with you!

-Why does grind size matter, and how does it affect the taste of your coffee drink?
+Why does grind size matter, and how does it affect the taste of your coffee?

 While, as mentioned earlier, grind size is subjective to the type of coffee drink.
 Nevertheless, you will generally get under-extracted flavors if you use too coarse grounds and over-extracted flavors if you use too fine grounds.